arcus/Arcus_Labs_Orientation/arcus_orientation.md

 Text Tools
 -----

-We also have a text annotator, brat, which is useful for reading text files like clinical notes, as well as for adding any annotations.
+We also have a text annotator, [brat](https://chop.alationcloud.com/app/document/20297/overview), which is useful for reading text files like clinical notes, as well as for adding any annotations.
+Researchers can add this to their lab by using the [request form](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/396).

 ![Clicking on a word allows you to add an annotation like 'anxiety' or 'depression'.](media/annotation_example.png)<!-- style = "border: 1px solid rgb(var(--color-highlight)); max-width: 500px;"-->